Pelvic floor therapy

 Treatment plans are tailored to best address each patient’s unique needs.
 Though it may sound like pelvic floor muscles would be difficult to recondition, pelvic floor therapists have the skills to help patients make improvements, improve blood circulation, and reduce pain.
-Spear’s Pelvic Health Specialists provide comprehensive and accessible care for pelvic, lumbar, and abdominal health needs, inclusive of all genders.
+Spear’s pelvic health specialists provide comprehensive and accessible care for pelvic, lumbar, and abdominal health needs, inclusive of all genders.

-Who is pelvic floor physical and occupational therapy recommended for?
+Who is pelvic floor therapy recommended for?

 Some medical problems that can be treated with pelvic floor physical therapy can include, but are not limited to: